sunpy/sunpy/docs/dev_guide/contents/map_rotate_custom.rst

     rot_map = hmi_map.rotate(order=3, recenter=True, method="my_rotate")

-It is important to know what keywords from `sunpy.map.GenericMap.rotate` are used by the rotation function.
+It is important to know what keywords from `sunpy.map.GenericMap.rotate` are used by the underlying rotation function.

 * ``angle`` - This is passed to `sunpy.image.transform.affine_transform` as a rotation matrix.
 * ``rmatrix`` - This is passed to `sunpy.image.transform.affine_transform`